codonaft/codonaft.github.io/pages/sponsor.md

 1. Intentional (usually survival) **manipulative techniques**:
     - intrusive advertising and notifications
         - *"We've got something else for you!"* when user is about to close a page
-        - sudden loud commercials while you're listening to your silent relaxing meditative music
+        - sudden loud commercials while you're listening to your silent relaxing meditative music (or even [worse](https://www.snopes.com/fact-check/sony-patent-mcdonalds))
     - sudden [appearance](https://en.wikipedia.org/wiki/Clickjacking#Clickjacking_categories) of unwanted button in the position you were about to click
     - replacement of normal support service with a retarded chatbot simulacrum, that gives only a limited number of {% include span_with_tooltip.html body="useless feedback options" tooltip="In urgent cases, user can't report a real issue, can't contact a human, and will waste a lot of time brute-forcing the confusing menu options, or will even receive an instant auto-close of the real reported issue with an amusing excuse" %}